Ghosts of Gotham

 A Novel Idea

 My last post featured a brief excerpt of an Oct.
 5 theater review by Robert Benchley, who sized up Elmer Rice’s new play, See Naples and Die.
 Rice pops up again in the Oct.
-12 issue, this time as the author of A Voyage to Purilia, the first novel serialized in the New Yorker.
+12 issue, this time as the author of A Voyage to Purilia, the first novel serialized in The New Yorker.
 The novel was a satire on the silent film industry, set in the fictional land of Purilia.
 Here is the first page of the piece, with illustrations provided by Peter Arno:

-SENDING UP THE SILENTS…Elmer Rice in 1920; his satirical novel about the silent film industry, A Voyage to Purilla, was serialized in the New Yorker in 1929 and published the following year.
+SENDING UP THE SILENTS…Elmer Rice in 1920; his satirical novel about the silent film industry, A Voyage to Purilla, was serialized in The New Yorker in 1929 and published the following year.
 It was re-published in the 1950s as a science fiction novel.
 (Wikipedia/Amazon)

 * * *